 Glucosamine is a natural compound found in the building blocks of cartilage.
 When dogs suffer from arthritis or bone and joint pain, glucosamine can help to cushion the area between joints where cartilage is missing, thin, or damaged.
 Glucosamine and chondroitin supplements are easy to find and can safely be given to your dog.
 There are differences between glucosamine supplements for humans and glucosamine supplements for dogs, so if you decide to offer your dog glucosamine as a supplement, please speak to your veterinarian about proper dosage amount for your dog's breed, size, age, and condition.
 Be sure you are giving your dog the proper form of glucosamine.
 Otherwise, you are potentially wasting money if you are offering your dog supplements meant for humans.

 Much like chicken feet, the beef trachea is made of mostly cartilage.
 With 5% glucosamine, a 30-gram chunk of beef trachea could have about 1,400mg or more of glucosamine.
-A medium sized arthritic dog may be recommended about 1,000mg for the ease of discomfort and pain of arthritis and bone and joint pain.
+A medium-sized arthritic dog may be recommended about 1,000mg for the ease of discomfort and pain of arthritis and bone and joint pain.
 Chewing on a beef trachea may be beneficial for your dog in multiple ways.
-He can get the glucosamine his body needs for arthritic pain as well as getting a well-balanced treat.
+Your pooch can get the glucosamine the body needs for arthritic pain, as well as enjoy a well-balanced treat.
 Beef trachea is high in protein and low in fat.
-With glucosamine and chondroitin, your dog's joint health can benefit along with your dog's dental health as he chews on a beef trachea treat.
+With glucosamine and chondroitin, your dog's joint health can benefit along with your dog's dental health as they chew on a beef trachea treat.